totovr/Travis-Processing-library/README.md

 ## More Examples

-Check this repository to build [Arduino](https://github.com/totovr/Arduino) programs with travis and PlataformIO
+Check this repository to build [Arduino](https://github.com/totovr/Arduino) programs tasted with travis and PlataformIO

 ## Contributing